 However, it’s good to be aware that temporary gut discomfort may occur if fibre intake is ramped up too quickly, but that should subside with time.
 This can be avoided or minimized by introducing fibre in moderation, giving one’s body an adjustment period before further increasing.

-A balanced plant-based diet often results in weight loss.25,26,27,28,29,30,31 Despite those who say, “I can’t eat only rabbit food, I’ll always be hungry,” plant foods are very filling, while typically having low caloric density due to high fibre and water content.
-So, a person may eat smaller, more balanced meals that result in long term and sustainable weight loss.32
+A balanced plant-based diet often results in weight loss.25,26,27,28,29,30,31 Despite those who claim they could never be satisfied by plant-based meals and would always be hungry, plant foods can be very filling, while typically having low caloric density due to high fibre and water content.
+So, a person may be able to eat full meals comprised of a wide variety of plant foods while achieving long term and sustainable weight loss.32

 There are many diseases and conditions that may warrant transitioning to a plant-based diet.33,34,35 As mentioned, this includes type 2 diabetes, which is on the rise across populations in North America.35,36 Studies strongly suggest that a diet high in plant based foods and low in animal products can help prevent several chronic diseases such as cardiovascular disease, in people who are at risk, and may help with disease treatment as well.33,34,35,36,37

-Remember that replacing meat with highly processed plant-based foods high in refined carbohydrates and saturated fat will do little to improve overall health.
-But a plant-based diet can easily be full of variety, flavour, and new inspiring eating experiences, along with many health benefits.
+Of course, replacing meat with highly processed plant-based foods high in refined carbohydrates and saturated fat may not improve overall health to the same degree as choosing more fibre-rich, low saturated fat options, especially for those who are at higher risk of developing cardiovascular disease, but they can be a part of a healthy plant-based diet as transition foods and occasional indulgences.
+Overall, a plant-based diet can easily be full of variety, flavour, and new inspiring eating experiences, along with many health benefits.

 The idea of converting to a plant-based diet might at first seem overwhelming.
 But millions of people have successfully done it, and it’s all the easier with the correct knowledge and support.
-If you’d like to transition to this type of diet, it is worth a trip to a naturopathic doctor who has knowledge about plant-based diets to ensure that you are getting the nutrients needed.
+If you’d like to transition to this type of diet, it is worth a trip to a naturopathic doctor, such as Dr. Nagra, who has knowledge about plant-based diets to ensure that you are getting the nutrients needed.